mindfiredigital/eslint-plugin-hub/CONTRIBUTING.md

 - Ensure your code follows the project's coding style and conventions.
 - Include tests for any new rules or changes to existing ones.

+## Documentation Guidelines

+When contributing to the documentation, please add your updates in the `docs/docusaurus` branch inside the `docs-docusaurus` folder within the `docs` folder.
+This helps keep the documentation organized and easily accessible.

 ## Code of Conduct and Licensing

 Please ensure your contributions adhere to the project's [Code of Conduct](./CODE_OF_CONDUCT.md) and are licensed under the project's [License](./LICENSE).